SefionITServices/clearPanel/docs/CONNECTIVITY.md

 1) Run backend on 0.0.0.0:3334 (already default).
 2) Open the firewall on your server for TCP 3334 (or set up Nginx on port 80/443).
 3) If you own a domain, point DNS A records to your server IP.
-4) (Recommended) Put Nginx in front and enable HTTPS via Let’s Encrypt.
+4) (Recommended) Put Nginx in front and enable HTTPS via Letâ€™s Encrypt.

-See: README.md → Installation and Nginx sections.
+See: README.md â†’ Installation and Nginx sections.

-## Option B — Cloudflare Tunnel (no ports, works behind CGNAT)
+## Option B â€” Cloudflare Tunnel (no ports, works behind CGNAT)

 Cloudflare Tunnel creates an outbound-only connection from your machine to Cloudflare and provides a public hostname for your service.
 Two variants: